kahlkritz/Salary-Predictor/README.md

 # Salary-Predictor ReadeMe

-Predicts salaries of individuals using a single artificial neuron: Assignment 1 for Evolutionary computing
+Predicts salaries of individuals using a single artificial neuron: Assignment 1 for evolutionary computing